Project 639: Thermonuclear weapons program

 Thermonuclear research took place under Peng Huanwu.
 During 1963, the Soviet layer cake design, which Peng had at some point received limited information on, was extensively investigated as ultimately too inefficient to be reasonably scaled to the megaton range.
 In January 1964, a search for a new design began.
 Foreign magazine photographs were searched, showing existing thermonuclear missiles were generally long cylinders, indicating different physical principles from the spherical layer cake.
 In November 1964, Mao Zedong and Zhou Enlai pressured the thermonuclear researchers for a successful test within three years.
 In mid-1965, plans were made to carry out a small layer cake design test in 1966, and a backup project, "658", a three-staged layer-cake design capable of reaching one megaton, intended for a test on 1 October 1967.
 This concept was similar to the British backup design Orange Herald Large.

 From September 1965, Yu Min, Cai Shaohui, and over 50 other researchers gathered in Shanghai, to focus on rapid theoretical development of the hydrogen bomb.
 Yu Min held a lecture series on the layer-cake bomb, and in doing so realized its flaw was its slow production of tritium from lithium deuteride i.e. the Jetter cycle.
 Work proceeded for almost 100 days, using both digital computers and manual calculation.
 During one simulation, a "light nuclear materials" (presumably lithium deuteride and its fusion products) value was mistakenly coded 20 times too large, and astonished the researchers with a three megaton yield.
 This allowed shifted the focus to methods of strong compression and density increase in the secondary.

 In October, Yu and Cai decided to explore less physical but more ideal models for compression of the secondary.
 Yu subsequently devised a "sophisticated structure" to maximize one form of energy delivered to the secondary (presumably X-rays).
 From 1 November, simulations on the J501 computer showed that a one-megaton bomb was feasible with this design.
 From December, the decision was made to proceed with testing focused on this breakthrough.
-Yu later stated this rapid development prevented the hydrogen bomb research program from crumbling during the ten-year Cultural Revolution, which began in May 1966.
+Yu later stated this rapid development prevented the hydrogen bomb research program from being delayed during the ten-year Cultural Revolution, which began in May 1966.
+Academic Hui Zhang speculated in 2024 that China's hydrogen bomb may never have materialized if it was delayed further.

 In China this design has become known as the Yu Min configuration (于敏构型, Yú Mǐn gòu xíng).
 The Chinese government claims that although it is a multi-stage thermonuclear weapon design, it is distinct from the Teller-Ulam design assumed to be used by the other four thermonuclear nations, allowing further miniaturization, and that together these two comprise the only feasible thermonuclear weapon designs.
 The differences are unclear, as the Chinese design also channels energy from a nuclear fission primary to compress a thermonuclear secondary.
 Like the initial Soviet and British hydrogen bombs, the secondary is spherical, unlike the first cylindrical secondaries used in the US.